Choosing the Right for Your

 • Koi require larger ponds with a minimum depth of 3 feet to accommodate their growth and provide adequate swimming space.

-• Maintain good water quality by installing a filtration system and regular water testing.
+• Maintain good by installing a system and regular water testing.

 • Avoid overcrowding the pond to prevent stress and disease.
 A general guideline is to allow at least 250 gallons of water per mature koi.

-• Provide hiding places, such as rocks or vegetation, to offer shade and protection.
+• Provide hiding places, such as or vegetation, to offer shade and protection.

 • Goldfish are hardy, colorful, and well-suited for ponds of various sizes.